 Transport: Within walking distance of Buchanan Street and St Enoch underground stations

-Opening times: Monday to Wednesday 10am to 5pm, Thursday 10am to 8pm, Friday to Sunday 11am to 5pm.
+Opening times: Monday, Tuesday, Wednesday and Saturday 10am to 5pm, Thursday 10am to 8pm, Friday and Sunday 11am to 5pm

 Admission: Free admission